One Fish, Two Fish, Places That Look Dr. Seuss-ish

 Socotra Island, Yemen

-If Yemen conjures any images in your imagination they probably aren’t scenes of amazing beaches and abundant of biodiversity.
+If Yemen conjures any images in your imagination they probably aren’t scenes of amazing beaches or abundant biodiversity.
 Yet that’s exactly what you’ll find on the Yemeni island of Socotra, one of four members of an archipelago of the same name 400 km (250 miles) off the Arabian Peninsula.

 The most striking of the species native to Socotra is the dragon’s blood tree and it’s distinct umbrella shaped top.
 Also very Seussian in appearant is the Socotra vulture, which looks a little like the Lorax (see the photo above).